brickstool/ansible-role-nomad/README.md

 # Ansible Role: Nomad

 This role installs and configures a Nomad cluster on Linux systems that use `systemd`.
-There are a few assumptions made by this role:
+A few assumptions made by this role are that:

 * Nomad will be installed inside of a Consul cluster
 * Nomad servers will be separate from Nomad clients (this is the recommended way to deploy a Nomad in a production environment)
-* If there is a Vault environment present, it is configured as per the official Nomad guides for Vault integration
+* (Optional) The Vault instance/cluster present is configured as per the official Nomad guides for [Vault](https://www.nomadproject.io/docs/integrations/vault-integration/) [integration](https://learn.hashicorp.com/nomad/vault-integration/vault-pki-nomad)

 The role has a few optional features locked behind boolean variables that act as 'feature-flags'.
 They are set to false by default.